Tapjoy/fakeriak/README.md

 ## Features

+The following Riak features are supported:
+* Server Info
+* Basic stats
+* Object lookups
+* Pre-2.0 counters
+* Bucket / Bucket Type props
+* List keys / buckets
+* Map/Reduce with Javascript
+* Secondary indexes
+* Search indexes / schemas
+* CRDTs

 The following Riak features are currently not implemented:
-* Solr search queries
+* Search queries with Solr
-* Map/Reduce with Erlang (Javascript is supported)
+* Map/Reduce with Erlang

 The following Riak features are deprecated in Riak 1.x, removed in Riak 2.x, and therefore will not be supported:
 * Luwak file storage
 * Link walking

-Everything else is fully supported.

 ## Usage